lostfictions/znv/README.md

   Some testing tools like [Jest](https://jestjs.io/) set `NODE_ENV` to `test`, so you can also use `defaults` to override env vars for testing.

-  `parseEnv` doesn't restrict or validate `NODE_ENV`, but you can add it to your schemas like any other env var.
-For example, you could use `NODE_ENV: z.enum(["production", "development", "test", "ci"])` to enforce that `NODE_ENV` is always defined and is one of the expected values.
+  `parseEnv` doesn't restrict or validate `NODE_ENV` to any particular values, but you can add `NODE_ENV` to your schemas like any other env var.
+For example, you could use
+  `NODE_ENV: z.enum(["production", "development", "test", "ci"])` to enforce that `NODE_ENV` is always defined and is one of those four expected values.

 ### Extra schemas